oracle-livelabs/apex/object-storage-workflow/create-form/create-form.md

 ## Task 1: Create Form

-1. Return to page 3 and create a new modal form page for our end users
+1. Return to page 3 and create a new modal form page for our end users.

     ![Create new Modal Page](images/create-new-page.png " ")

-2. Select Form and enter the source details
+2. Select Form and enter the source details.

     ![Select Form](images/select-form.png " ")